Libby Post, Strategist-in-Chief

 She also uses her political communication skills to help libraries throughout New York State wage successful building referendum, redistricting campaigns, budget votes and funding initiative.
 She has a win rate of over 80%.

 Hired in 2005 by the Mid-Hudson Library System (MHLS), Post developed a 4-part Library Campaign Training Institute which enabled 28 out of 30 MHLS member libraries to wage successful library campaigns.
-She has just been asked to serve on the Advocacy Committee of the American Library Association.
-She is currently working with the Connecticut Library Association on developing the organization’s advocacy strategy.
+She serves on the United for Libraries board of directors as the organization’s Advocacy Committee Chair and its representative to the American Library Association’s Committee on Library Advocacy.

 Among Post’s victories in the library field are: